Healthy Food Prescriptions Could Save Billions In Healthcare

 “These new findings support the concept of [the public initiative] Food is Medicine: That innovative programs to encourage and reimburse healthy eating can and should be integrated into the healthcare system,” said Dr. Mozaffarian.

 Food prescriptions can provide fresh fruits and vegetables to individuals who either cannot afford them or simply have limited access to them.
-Additionally, as healthy food can sometimes be costly, food prescriptions are also an added incentive for individuals to adopt a healthier form of eating.
-Small, separate studies have noted improve blood sugar levels and decreased BMI in individuals who had participated in food prescription programs (3, 4).
+Additionally, food prescriptions are also an added incentive for individuals to adopt a healthier form of eating.
+Small and separate studies have noted improved blood sugar levels and decreased BMI in individuals who had participated in food prescription programs (3, 4).

 While the Tufts University study does highlight the potential effects that food prescriptions could have, they do admit that their study’s limitations,